 The outsole of this shoe is made out of 30% recycled material

 .
 The XT-900 Vibram carbon rubber outsole offers great traction and extended durability.
 These shoes were made to run over technical terrain.
 The lug pattern on the edges of the outsole helps the shoe to gain traction in the most difficult surfaces.
 The compound used in that section is more flexible in order to gain better grip.
-The multidirectional lugs located in the middle of the outsole. help the shoe get more traction on loose terrains.
-Strategically placed molded thermoplastic urethane plates between the outsole and the midsole protect your underfoot from any sharp objects.
+The multi-directional lugs located in the middle of the outsole. help the shoe gets more traction on loose terrains.
+Strategically placed molded thermoplastic urethane plates between the outsole and the midsole protects your underfoot from any sharp objects.

 The midsole is what makes this shoe special and acclaimed by some reviewers.
 The comfort is outstanding.
 The Xodus 2.0 features an SLL (Saucony SuperLite) EVA midsole that provides great lightweight cushioning.
 It is also designed to provide extra durability.
 Apart from a durable and bouncy midsole, these shoes feature Super Rebound Compound (SRC) in high impact zones as well as the forefoot.
 The SRC is an upgraded EVA that provides 15% more resilience and 10% more durability.
 That means the shoe will last longer and have better responsiveness.
 The SRC gives the shoe superior cushioning

 and great shock attenuation for a better heel to toe transition.

 This shoe also features a ProGrid insert in the heel area that absorbs impact by effectively reducing the shock from landing.
 It absorbs the energy from the landings and transforms it into a powerful take offs.